mcmahon-lab/ONN-QAT-SQL/README.md

 This repository contains the trained model and training scripts for the neural network executed on the optical matrix-vector multiplier demonstrated in the following paper:

-Tianyu Wang, Shi-Yuan Ma, Logan G. Wright, Tatsuhiro Onodera, Brian Richard and Peter L. McMahon (2021).
-An optical neural network using less than 1 photon per multiplication. *Manuscript in preparation*.
+>Tianyu Wang, Shi-Yuan Ma, Logan G. Wright, Tatsuhiro Onodera, Brian Richard and Peter L. McMahon (2021).
+An optical neural network using less than 1 photon per multiplication. https://arxiv.org/abs/2104.13467

 The device control scripts for experimental implementation are available [here](https://github.com/mcmahon-lab/ONN-device-control).